 In an nutshell, extremely low frequency (ELF) AC electric fields are present where there is any household wiring or any appliances plugged in.
 They exist where there is a potential.

-You can read more about the science behind ELF AC electric fields here – I want to focus on the importance of assessing them.
+You can read more about the science behind ELF AC electric fields here.
+The focus here is on the importance of assessing them.

 I measure ELF AC electric fields

-I am one of a pinch (not even a handful) of building biologists who measures ELF AC electric fields.
-This is one of four EMF areas which I assess – I also assess ELF AC magnetic fields, high frequencies and “dirty” electricity.
+There are a pinch (not even a handful) of people who actually measures and assesses ELF AC electric fields.
+I am part of this small group and have assessed these since graduation.
+This is one of four EMF areas which I assess.
+I also assess ELF AC magnetic fields, high frequencies and “dirty” electricity.

-Most EMF audits only cover ELF AC magnetic fields and high frequencies – half of what I assess!
+Most EMF audits only cover ELF AC magnetic fields and high frequencies – half of what we assess!

 ELF AC electric fields is NOT assessed by measuring body voltage.
 Body voltage gives an indication of exposure when someone is laying on their bed… that is all.
 ELF AC electric fields need to be measured with specialised equipment – as the fields are incredibly easy to influence.
 This means that if I put a meter in or very near the field, it will change.
 If I enter the field or move very close to it, it will change.
 (You can read more about the concept of earthing mats – which are all about managing this form of EMF here.)